fortran-lang/stdlib/doc/specs/stdlib_strings.md

 #### Description

-Extracts the characters from the defined region of the input string.
+Extracts the characters from the defined region of the input string by taking strides.

+Deduction Process:
+Function first automatically deduces the optional arguments that are not provided by the user.
+This process is independent of both input `string` and permitted indexes of Fortran.
+Deduced `first` and `last` argument take +infinity or -infinity value whereas deduced `stride` argument takes +1 or -1 value.

+Validation Process:
-Argument `first` and `last` defines the region for the function `slice` to operate.
+Argument `first` and `last` defines this region for extraction by function `slice`.
-If the defined region is invalid (user provides atleast one invalid index), `first` and `last` indexes are converted to first and last valid indexes in this defined region respectively, if no valid index exists in this region an empty string is returned.
+If the defined region is invalid i.e. region contains atleast one invalid index, `first` and `last` are converted to first and last valid indexes in this defined region respectively, if no valid index exists in this region an empty string is returned.

-`stride` can attain both negative or positive values but when the invalid value 0 is given, it is converted to 1.
+`stride` can attain both negative or positive values but when the only invalid value 0 is given, it is converted to 1.

+Extraction Process:
-Extraction starts from `first` index and takes stride of length `stride`.
+After all this, extraction starts from `first` index and takes stride of length `stride`.
-Extraction starts only if `last` index is crossable from `first` index by taking stride of length `stride`and is active until `last` index is crossed.
+Extraction starts only if `last` index is crossable from `first` index with stride `stride` and remains active until `last` index is crossed.
-Function automatically deduces the optional arguments that are not provided by the user.

 #### Syntax